Policia Federal Virus (Mexico)

 Policia Federal Estados Unidos Mexicanos Virus - how to unblock your computer?

-A message from Policia Federal (Estados Unidos Mexicanos) which blocks computer user's screen and asks to pa a fine of 2000 MXN is a scam which shouldn't be trusted.
-In reality this message is a ransomware infection which was send not by Policia Federal but by Cyber criminals - paying this fine equals to sending your money to people who are responsible for releasing this scam.
-This particular ransomware infection originates from a family of screen lockers called Raxm and is targeted at PC users from Mexico.
-Notice that such fake messages comes localized and computer users from different countries would see the same message differently - for example PC users from USA would see such message as if it was send by FBI (fake message would be translated to English language and would use graphics of FBI).
+This message purports to be sent from the Policia Federal (Estados Unidos Mexicanos), blocks computer users' screens, and demands payment of a 2000 MXN fine.
+This is a scam which should not be trusted.
+In fact, this message is a ransomware infection sent, not by the Policia Federal, but by cyber criminals.
+Paying this fine is equivalent to sending your money to the criminals responsible for releasing this scam.
+This particular ransomware infection originates from a family of screen lockers called Raxm and predominantly targets PC users from Mexico.
+Note, however, that fake messages such as these are often localized, so that users from different countries observe the same message differently.
+For example, PC users from the USA observe this message as if sent by the FBI (using the English language and graphics of the FBI).

-Ransomware infections are capable of determining which fake message should be shown by detecting the IP address of the PC it is about to infiltrate.
-Computer users should know that none of the authorities around the world (including Policia Federal from Mexico) are using such methods (blocking user's computer) to collect fines for any law violations - such messages are a scam which are used by Cyber criminals to extort money from unsuspecting PC users who falls for such trickery.
+Ransomware infections are capable of determining which variant of fake message to display by detecting the IP address of the PC targeted for infiltration.
+Computer users should be aware that no international authorities (including the Policia Federal from Mexico) use such methods (blocking users' computer screens) to collect fines for any law violations.
+Messages such as this are scams proliferated by cyber criminals to extort money from unsuspecting PC users who fall for their trickery.

-Notice that all of the statements (violations of copyright law, accusations of watching pornography etc.) presented in Policia Federal message are fake.
-If you see such message on your computer's screen you can be sure that your PC is infected with a ransomware infection.
-Most probably you computer got infected with such scam when you were visiting malicious websites or downloading video codec or other software from non legitimate sources.
-To avoid such infections one should use legitimate antivirus and anti-spyware programs.
-Moreover one should understand that keeping your operating system and all of the installed programs (Flash, Java etc.) up-to-date drastically decreases the possibility to get infected with such ransomware infections.
-To remove Policia Federal virus from your PC use the provided removal instructions.
+Note that all statements (violations of copyright law, accusations of watching pornography, etc.) displayed within the Policia Federal message are fake.
+If you observe a message of this type on your screen, your PC is infected with ransomware.
+Your system can be infected with this scam if you visit malicious websites or download video codecs or other software from non-legitimate sources.
+To avoid such infections, use legitimate antivirus and anti-spyware programs.
+Moreover, keep your operating system and installed programs (Flash, Java, etc.) up-to-date in order to drastically decrease the possibility of ransomware infections.
+To remove the Policia Federal virus from your PC, use the removal instructions provided.